Deploy to Orbit Chains

 3. Initialize Your Contractโ

-After deployment, you need to call the initialize()
+After deployment, you need to call the initialize() function:

 # This will be handled automatically by the deploy script if configured properly